-Differentiation on Biolaminins 111 and 521 can increase the number of dopamine precursor cell by over 40-fold.
-High yield of transplantable cells also cut culture costs.
+Differentiation on Biolaminins 111 and 521 is shown to significantly increase the yield of phenotypically authentic dopamine precursor cells.
+This also results in reduced costs.

-An efficient protocol for the differentiation of hESCs to dopaminergic cells has been replicated with over 10 human PSC lines in different laboratories worldwide.
-Costs can be significantly reduced due to differentiation efficiency and phenotype authenticity.
+The protocols with Biolaminin substrates for the differentiation of hESCs to dopaminergic cells have been replicated with several human PSC lines in different laboratories worldwide.

 All our matrices are chemically defined and animal origin-free, which makes them ideal substrates for each level of the scientific process – from basic research to clinical applications.

 Our products have consistent composition and quality.
 This enables minimized variability between experiments and uniform pluripotency gene expression profiles between different cell lines.

 Numerous scientists have found our products and finally succeeded in their specific stem cell application.
 The power of full-length laminins incorporated into various cell systems is well documented in scientific articles and clinical trials.